Kisonix-Dev/RoboPoker-Script/README.md

 <p>TO the catalog: /usr/share/sounds/freedesktop/stereo</p>
 And also install the package: pulseaudio-utils.
 You can copy audio files using the package: Midnight commander.
 The script was tested only in the distro: Ubuntu.
-(Don't throw slippers).
+(Don't throw penguins).
+For Windows OS, you can use the technology: WSL.

 ### Packages
 1. Midnight commander.